I’ve FINALLY made a Pinterest page!

 - 1 cup unsweetened shredded coconut (80g)

-- 1/4 cup agave or pure maple syrup (or 1/4 cup water and 2-3 nunaturals stevia packs)
+- 1/4 cup agave or pure maple syrup (or 1/4 cup water and stevia to taste)

-- 2 tbsp virgin coconut oil (For all substitutions in this recipe, see nutrition link below)
+- 2 tbsp virgin coconut oil (For substitutions, see nutrition link below)

 - 1/2 tsp pure vanilla extract